brettwooldridge/HikariCP/README.md

 Like Statement caching, most major database vendors support statement logging through properties of their own driver.
 This includes Oracle, MySQL, Derby, MSSQL, and others.
 Some even support slow query logging.
-We consider this a "development-time" feature.
-For those few databases that do not support it, [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
-Great stuff during development and pre-Production.
+For those few databases that do not support it, [log4jdbc](https://github.com/arthurblake/log4jdbc) or [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) are good options.

 ----------------------------------------------------